Oka, Quebec: Attractions

 In the summertime, the community's long stretch of beachfront along the Ottawa River and the Lake of Two Mountains, and its marina draw people to the area from Montreal and neighboring cities.
 Another attraction is the Abbey of Notre-Dame du Lac, famous for its Oka cheese produced by Trappists monks there.

 A small ferry service operates between Oka and the town of Hudson across the Ottawa River.
 During the winter months, a toll ice bridge provides access on this route.
-There is also connection with the AMT Deux-Montagnes Train to and from Montreal's Central Station and Deux-Montagnes Station by the Oka Express minibus.
+On weekdays, there is also connection with the Deux-Montagnes branch of the Réseau express métropolitain at the Deux-Montagnes station via the exo 604 bus route.